 The importance of keeping your immune system strong cannot be emphasized enough.
 Strengthen your immune system with a good quality probiotic, and protect your respiratory tract with high levels of Vitamin C as well as a liposomal glutathione supplement.
 Consider an anti-infective such as a broad spectrum colloidal silver when infection possibility is great.
 An effective natural insect repellent is a must as the mosquito population grows.
 An N-99 respirator mask filters out airborne chemicals and particles, including mold, that you may come in contact with while cleaning up your home or office after a severe flood.
 Ductwork often needs to be replaced by a professional.
 And don’t forget the air duct vents.
 Spraying on a dilution of bleach (let dry) followed by cleaning the vent with borax detergent will clean the air duct vents of mold and mold spores.
 A good ionizer air purifier providing several air purification technologies is an excellent idea for your home.

 Pine oil-based products are usually the most effective non-toxic choice when cleaning up after mold remediation.
-Though there is contradictory advice regarding the use of bleach solutions, some research shows it can cause mold to sporify as it dies, thus creating more airborne mold-related illness.
+Though there is contradictory advice regarding the use of bleach solutions, some research shows it can cause mold to sporify as it dies, thus creating more airborne mold-related illnesses.
 You may want to consider a borax detergent solution or pine oil cleaner.

 - Know the rules of your state about using licensed mold remediation professionals.
 Not all states require licensing.
 Do not hire unlicensed professionals in those states.

 - Do not hire contractors who recommend fogging or spraying as the way to clean up.
 Moldy materials must be removed from the building.

 - If possible, get quotes from more than one company.

 - Ask each contractor to give references for similar jobs and check to see if those references were satisfied with the jobs done.